nemwiz/jira-commit-message-intellij-plugin/README.md

 #### Manual

 If you want to have more control over which project keys the plugin will recognize, you can specify your project keys.
 Multiple keys are supported.
+The project key has to be specified in ***uppercase*** as per [Atlassian convention](https://confluence.atlassian.com/adminjiraserver/changing-the-project-key-format-938847081.html).

 To configure it, unselect `Automatically detect JIRA project key` and add the project keys.
 Here is an example configuration: